AmrajKoonar/CMPT371_A3_Reaction_Rush/README.md

 - If the game does not start, make sure all connected players are `Ready` (at least 2 players).
 - If Tkinter is missing on Linux, install it with `sudo apt install python3-tk`.
 - If the port is already in use, change the port number and use the same port in both clients.
+- If you get `Game already in progress` while trying to join then restart the server.

 ## **9. Academic Integrity & References**